 Rangers: Fans 'welcome' Craig Mather's exit as chief executive

-Rangers fans will welcome the departure of Craig Mather as chief executive, Supporters' Association general secretary Drew Roberton believes.
+Rangers fans will welcome the Supporters' Association general secretary Drew Roberton believes.

 "The fans were unhappy at the way the club was going and the financial performance," said Roberton.

 "And they weren't convinced the current board, including Craig Mather, were the right people to take the club forward."

 Rangers were forced to delay their AGM because they had failed to include on the agenda a request by shareholders for the election of four new board members.